archphile/thepenguin/content/blog/2017-10-03-how-to-split-album-flac-to-separate-flac-files.md

 	d7e348a556bdd5f7980deea3e767d100f67fd41a  06 - Track06.wav
 	870e02543747f275dfe3e1826367a0699728ff96  07 - track07.wav

-As you can see, there were no surprises.
-The resulting wav files under both procedures were identical.
+You can easily see that there were no surprises.
+The resulting **.wav** files under both procedures were identical.

 Now what about, two very popular windows programs that people use in order to split flacs?